Articles

-Best Winter Vacation Ideas for 2023: 23 Trip Ideas from Antigua to Zimbabwe
+Best Winter Vacation Ideas for 2024: 24 Trip Ideas from Antigua to Zimbabwe

 Contact your Trip Designer or Indagare, if you are not yet a member, to start planning winter vacations for this year and the future.
 Beloved destinations like the ones below are booking up quickly.
 Our team can match you with the accommodations, reservations and activities that are right for you.

-For a family adventure that is guaranteed to thrill everyone, from foodies and outdoor enthusiasts to history and culture buffs, Peru is a fascinatingly rich destination that is a rite of passage for sophisticated explorers.
+Peru is a fascinatingly rich destination that is a rite of passage for sophisticated explorers with an appreciation for the past.
 Visiting the perched ruins of Machu Picchu, a UNESCO World Heritage Site, is certainly a profound highlight, and many Indagare members have enjoyed both hiking the Inca Trail or taking the scenic Hiram Bingham train from Belmond to get there.
-But there are also lesser-known Inca ruins throughout the Sacred Valley, as well as contemporary culture-packed cities like Cusco and Lima—and an abundance of nature in the Amazon and Colca Canyon (where one can hope to spot the giant Andean condor).
-There’s no shortage of wonderful hotels throughout—but for a seamless winter vacation, we recommend following the Belmond circuit, with a combination of stops at any of the brand’s beautiful retreats, including Sanctuary Lodge, Rio Sagrado, Hotel Monasterio and Palacio Nazarenas.
+But there are also lesser-known Inca ruins throughout the Sacred Valley, as well as contemporary culture- and museum-packed cities like Cusco and Lima—and an abundance of nature in the Amazon and Colca Canyon (where one can hope to spot the giant Andean condor).
+There's no shortage of wonderful hotels throughout—but for a seamless winter vacation, we recommend following the Belmond circuit, with a combination of stops at any of the brand's beautiful retreats, including Sanctuary Lodge, Rio Sagrado, Hotel Monasterio and Palacio Nazarenas.
 Alternatively, take to the rails for a truly dreamy voyage aboard the Belmond Andean Explorer.

-Related: Treasures of Egypt
+Related: Treasures of Egypt: Heaven on the Nile

 Winter Vacations for Sun and Scene Seekers: Coastal Mexico and The Caribbean